 One of the fun things about making your own sandals is all the ways you can decorate them.

-There’s lots of different jewelry that you can add, starting with something really simple like a dolphin charm or a Celtic knot pendant.
-You’ll see on our website, there’s a bunch of beautiful charms that you can add.
+There’s lots of different jewelry that you can add, starting with something really simple like a dolphin charm or a Celtic knot pendant… something you can find at craft or hobby stores.
 You just lace them into the sandal’s strap.

 You can add some beads by threading them onto the lace.

 We have one customer who painted each of her toenails a different color, to match the multi-colored beads she threaded onto her sandal’s laces.